 Turbo Takeaways

-VA loans from Navy Federal are a great option for borrowers who want competitive rates, 0% down payment, and no private mortgage insurance (PMI).
-However, it’s important to know the current Navy Federal VA loan rates and the rates offered by other lenders to make an informed decision.
+- VA loans from Navy Federal are a great option for borrowers who want competitive rates, 0% down payment, and no private mortgage insurance (PMI).

 What Are VA Loans?

 VA loans can only be used to purchase a primary residence.
-If you’re interested in buying investment properties or a second home, you may want to consider other loan types from Navy Federal.
+If you’re interested in buying investment properties or a second home, you may want to consider other loan types from Navy Federal Credit Union.

 Navy Federal home loans and mortgage refinance loans are only available for existing members of the credit union.
 You may qualify for membership if you’re in the armed forces, a retired service member, a veteran, Department of Defense personnel, or an eligible family member.